-The Danish fleet comprises close to 350 vessels divided into offshore fisheries (approximately 100 vessels 8-12 m and 80 vessels >12 m) and coastal fisheries (approximately 150 vessels).
-The large-vessel offshore fisheries target (a) sprat and herring in the northern Baltic Sea using small-meshed pelagic trawls, and (b) cod and plaice in the southwestern Baltic fisheries using demersal trawls.
-In the western Baltic Sea, a flatfish fishery exists targeting plaice which also catches turbot, dab, flounder, and brill.
-The coastal fisheries target species such as eel, flatfishes, and cod using mainly trapnets, poundnets, and gillnets, and occur off all coasts and in the Belt area.
+The Danish fleet comprises close to 350 vessels, divided into offshore fisheries (approximately 100 vessels 8-12 m and 80 vessels > 12 m) and coastal fisheries (approximately 150 vessels).
+The large vessel offshore fisheries target (a) sprat and herring in the northern Baltic Sea using small-meshed pelagic trawls and (b) cod and plaice in the southwestern Baltic fisheries using demersal trawls; over the last two years, however, the cod fishery has been decreased substantially.
+In the western Baltic Sea a flatfish fishery exists targeting plaice, which also catches turbot, dab, flounder, and brill.
+The coastal fisheries target species such as eel, flatfish, and cod using mainly trapnets, poundnets, and gillnets; they occur off all coasts and in the Belt Sea area.
 Recreational fisheries target different species depending on the season, with cod, salmon, and trout being among the most important species.
-For cod, the main fishing area is the Sound (Subdivision 23), while most of the recreational salmon fishery takes place from the island of Bornholm in subdivisions 24 and 25.
+The main recreational fishing area for cod is the Sound (Subdivision 23), while for salmon most recreational fishing takes place from the island of Bornholm in subdivisions 24 and 25.